The Padres All-Star you've never heard of is trade deadline's most important name

 Over the past two seasons, Hand is tied with Chris Devenski for most innings pitched among relievers.
 He’s third in strikeouts and eighth in WAR.
 Among relievers with at least 80 innings pitched, he ranks in the top 20 in strikeout rate, OPS allowed and weighted on-base average (wOBA) allowed.
 He has been effective against righties and lefties.
 Given his workload, he has been one of the top-10 relievers in the game -- sort of an Andrew Miller lite.

-Amazingly, the Padres claimed him off waivers last April from the Marlins, who grew frustrated with Hand’s inability to develop into a starter.
+Amazingly, the Padres claimed him off waivers in April 2016 from the Marlins, who grew frustrated with Hand’s inability to develop into a starter.
 Still, it’s hard to believe an organization as talent-starved as the Marlins would give up on a former top prospect without giving him a longer run as a reliever.
 The Padres immediately put Hand in the bullpen.
 Like Miller, he became primarily a fastball/slider pitcher.
 His fastball still sits around 92-94 mph, and the slider is his wipeout pitch, with batters hitting .114 against it with a 50 percent strikeout rate.

 As with Miller, it's Hand's abilities to retire batters from both sides of the plate and go more than three outs at a time that make him so desirable to playoff teams.
 He has gone four or more outs in 11 of his 39 appearances this year and is on pace to pitch in 78 games, the kind of durability managers will want in October.

-Remember how Joe Maddon and Terry Francona managed their pitching staffs last October: quick hooks on their starters and then riding Aroldis Chapman and Miller, respectively, for more than three outs.
+Remember how Joe Maddon and Terry Francona managed their pitching staffs in October: quick hooks on their starters and then riding Aroldis Chapman and Miller, respectively, for more than three outs.
 Cubs starters pitched seven innings just three times in 17 postseason games and went fewer than five innings five times even though the starters didn't give up more than three runs in those games.
 Indians starters went seven innings just one time and fewer than five eight times in 15 games.
 Given that offense is up across the majors this year, teams are likely to demand even more from their bullpens this postseason.

 Why would the Padres trade Hand, who isn’t a free agent until after 2019?
-Simple: As a rebuilding team, you should always cash in on a reliever when you can.
+Simple: A rebuilding team should always cash in on a reliever when it can.
 The Padres might not be good until 2019, about when Hand will be ready to leave the team as a free agent.
-He could get hurt or lose effectiveness before then, too.
-And San Diego also has two other decent southpaws in Ryan Buchter and rookie Jose Torres.
+He could get hurt or lose effectiveness before then, too, and San Diego also has two other decent southpaws in Ryan Buchter and rookie Jose Torres.

 Here’s a quick look at the leading playoff contenders, ranked in order of most likely to acquire Hand: